HP Media Vault

-First Generation
+First generation

 The Media Vault's processor is a Broadcom BCM4785 MIPS-based system-on-a-chip running Linux and BusyBox v1.00-pre2 based firmware.
 It has 64 megabytes of RAM, one Gigabit Ethernet interface, and three USB 2.0 ports.

 The capacity of the device may be expanded using the empty drive bay which can house an off-the-shelf Serial ATA hard drive.
-The maximum expanded capacity of MV1 (first-generation) devices is approximately 1.2TB due to memory limitations.
+The maximum expanded capacity of MV1 (first-generation) devices is approximately 1.2 TB due to memory limitations.

 One of the advantages of the system is that if the primary drive is lost (which includes some system software which works in conjunction with the firmware) the system can be restored onto a replacement SATA hard drive using HP's nasrecovery software.

 Since the device supports standard communications protocols (listed below), it can be accessed by Windows, Linux, Mac, and any other OS that supports the needed protocols.